 Answering Obamacare Questions Part II

 WASHINGTON, D.C.
-(WKRC) -- 12 News and our Sinclair sister stations have been soliciting your questions about the healthcare exchange rollout this week.
+(WKRC) -- 12 News and our Sinclair sister stations have been soliciting your questions about the healthcare exchange rollout in October of 2013.
 We asked national correspondent Kristine Frazao to find the answers to your questions.

 Challenges continue for people across the country.
 Even though we've known the law was going to be implemented for more than a year, some very basic questions remain.